 - Using an off-set spatula, spread filling in a thin layer over the entire surface of the dough.

-- Fold the dough like a business letter going the long way: bring the top third of the dough down over the center third and bring the bottom third up over both the center and top third.
+- Fold the dough like a business letter along the long side (the 20 inch side): bring the top third of the dough down over the center third and bring the bottom third up over both the center and top third.
 You may need a metal dough scraper to help coax your dough from the counter top if it is sticking.
 Roll out folded dough just to flatten slightly.

 - Using your dough scraper, sharp knife or a pizza wheel, cut the folded dough into 12 equal size pieces.